-In order to identify potential candidate genes in macrophages that could mediate the functional impairment of larval motility, we performed RNA sequencing.
-Macrophages, derived from differentiated blood monocytes of three donors (Donor1, Donor2, Donor3 in Figure 4A and 4B), were cultured for 24 hr in three different conditions: unstimulated 'control' macrophages ('ctrl'), macrophages stimulated with A. suum L3 ('L') and macrophages stimulated with both L3 and pig immune serum ('LS').
-We hypothesized that the co-stimulation given by the larvae and immune serum, which triggers larval adherence and trapping (Figure 1 and Figure 2), would specifically induce the expression of genes involved in anti-parasite response.
-Initially, we employed Principal Component Analysis (PCA) to generate a transcriptomic overview of differential macrophage treatments from normalized gene expression values (corrected for donor effect) (Figure 3A and Supplementary File 1).
+4 | HUMAN MACROPHAGES EXHIBIT AN ALTERED GENE PROFILE FOLLOWING ACTIVATION BY ANTIBODIES AND ASCARIS LARVAE in Figure 4A and B), were cultured for 24 hours in three different conditions: unstimulated 'control' macrophages ('ctrl'), macrophages stimulated with A suum L3 ('L') and macrophages stimulated with both L3 and pig immune serum ('LS').
+We hypothesized that the costimulation given by the larvae and immune serum, which triggers larval adherence and trapping (Figures 1 and 2), would specifically induce the expression of genes involved in anti-parasite response.
+Initially, we employed principal component analysis (PCA) to generate a transcriptomic overview of differential macrophage treatments from normalized gene expression values (corrected for donor effect) (Figure 3A and Figure S1).
 The first principal component (PC1) explained 27.36% of the variance, showing that macrophages stimulated with both larvae and immune serum ('LS', triangle) clustered separately from unstimulated macrophages ('ctrl', square) or macrophages stimulated with larvae only ('L', circle).
 The variance was further confirmed by hierarchical clustering in the heat map reported in Figure 3B, which was generated using donor-corrected normalized expression of macrophages with larvae in presence or absence of immune serum, showing differential expression of 11 genes.
-We defined significantly differentially expressed genes as having a fold-change (FC) of >2 between two conditions using a p-value threshold set to control our false discovery rate (FDR) to 0.1.
-The 11 genes significantly altered in immune serum/larvaetreated macrophages are described further in Table 1.
-A closer look revealed a predominance of genes involved in the immune response.
-Some (e.g. CRISPLD2, GP1BA, FPR1, PDE4B and CD300 (43-53)) are mainly upregulated in response to specific bacterial or inflammatory stimuli and appear to be more related to an M1 phenotype than the expected M2 phenotype.
+We defined significantly differentially expressed genes as having a foldchange (FC) of >2 between two conditions using a P-value threshold set to control our false discovery rate (FDR) to 0.1.
+The 11 genes